borg286/sevtech/README.md

 Tutorial video: [https://www.youtube.com/watch?v=NXXumiUuZlw](https://www.youtube.com/watch?v=NXXumiUuZlw)

+You need a **totem near your instrument setup**, otherwise rituals never start.

 Start a ritual by shift clicking the instruments in certain orders.
 After the ritual is started just hit the instruments in the right order.

-Each instrument when activating a ritual has a set amount of music it can produce, you need multiple instruments on hand to complete most rituals.
+* Each instrument when activating a ritual has a set amount of music it can produce, you need multiple instruments (ie. make 6+ drums and 2+ chimes) on hand to complete most rituals.
 Eagle Bone > Jingle Dress = Drum > Rattle = Wind Chime > Flute

+* After being played for a few times that instrument becomes 'boring' but still contributes ¾ of its peak ‘music’ thereafter.

-The first ritual you should do is the Infused Flute, giving you an infused flute, which makes it randomly perform as well as a drum or rattle each time you play.
+* The first ritual you should do is the Infused Flute ritual, giving you an infused flute, which makes it randomly perform as well as a drum or rattle each time you play.

+* Each instrument has a cooldown before it can be played again.
+While juggling 3+ flute/rattles isn't feasible, you can have multiple drums around while you wait for the others to cool down.

-You can play the drum with the rattle to activate both instruments at once.
+* You can play the drum with the rattle to activate both instruments at once.
 In same time you can use flute in offhand.

-**Place the instrument set near your farm and do the Zaphkiel Waltz ceremony for crazy fast plant growth.**
+* **Place the instrument set near your farm and do the Zaphkiel Waltz ceremony for crazy fast plant growth.**

-Get the Jingle Skirt for a significant boost. (costs 3 bones, 3 sugar cane per jingle item!)
+* Get the Jingle Skirt for a significant boost. (costs 3 bones, 3 sugar cane per jingle item!)
+It activates with movement, so placing your drums in a row and strafing is optimal.
+You also feel really tribal running around.

-Once you get enough bone and sugarcane, make wind chimes and place under leaves (flint/bone shears cuts leaves) to improve their performance.
-Enough of them can complete the ritual alone.
+* Once you get enough bone and sugarcane, make wind chimes and place under leaves (flint/bone shears cuts leaves) to improve their performance.

-Hate the rain?
+* Hate the rain?
 Instead of waiting for the Draconic Evolution block or cheating with admin commands, just do the dry ritual.
 Wonderfully low tech way to shut up that gloomy and loud rain.

 # Age 1